ApexSigma-Solutions/OmegaKG/README.md

 ## Troubleshooting

+### "Package not installed" Error

+If you encounter "Package not installed" errors, see the [Installation Troubleshooting Guide](docs/INSTALLATION_TROUBLESHOOTING.md) for detailed resolution steps.

 ### Extension says "Failed to fetch"

 → Is the capture server running?
 Check `http://localhost:8765/health`

 ### Conversations not appearing

 → Reload the extension in `chrome://extensions`

 ### Neo4j connection failed

 → Make sure Neo4j Desktop is running

 ---